eng470-s23/eng470-zwhitley/white-paper.md

 ## Project Activities, Team, and Participants

+This project began on April ___ the beginning of Spring term at the University of Oregon, with 10 weeks of research conduction.

 This project has been conducted solely by myself, with guidance from my professor, Dr. Mattie Burkert and review from my peers in our ENG-470 class.

 ## Project Outcomes